OctopusDeploy/docs/src/pages/docs/octopus-cloud/task-cap.md

 - Professional: 5
 - Enterprise: 20

-## Increasing the Task Cap
+Self-hosted customers have more control over their task cap.
+As such, every self-hosted instance starts out with a task cap of 5.
+A higher task cap requires more hosting resources.
 Self-hosted customers can change their instance's task cap via the Octopus Deploy UI.
-That is because self-hosted customers take on the responsibility of hosting their instance and allocating resources.
-They pay any additional hosting fees to their cloud providers.
+That is because self-hosted customers take on the responsibility of allocating resources, and paying any additional Azure, AWS, or GCP fees.

+## Increasing the Task Cap for Octopus Cloud
+Octopus Cloud customers must reach out to sales@octopus.com to increase the task cap.

 Octopus Cloud provides the following Task Cap options:
 - Community: 5
 - Professional: 5, 10, 20
 - Enterprise: 20, 40, 80, 160

+Increasing the task cap will incur a corresponding increase in platform fees.
+Deployments and runbook runs are computationally expensive.
+More concurrent deployments and runbook runs requires more resources from the Cloud Platform.

+We assign resources to the instance based on the task cap.
+Changing the task cap changes those resources.
+That requires a small outage as the instance and database are reprovisioned.
+We will wait until your next maintenance window to perform that reprovisioning.
+You might not see a change in the task cap until the next day.

 **Please note:** If you need a task cap higher than 160 please reach out to sales@octopus.com to discuss your use case.
 These options are meant to cover the majority of use cases.

-Deployments and runbook runs are computationally expensive.
-More concurrent deployments and runbook runs requires more resources from the Cloud Platform.
-As such, increasing the task cap increases your platform fee.

-You can increase the task cap on your instance by contacting sales@octopus.com.
-They will provide you with the latest fees and discuss options.

 **Important:** 5, 10, 20, 40, 80, and 160 are the only options we offer.
 If you want an instance with a task cap above 160, again, reach out to sales@octopus.com.
 There are no options between those tiers.
 For example, no Octopus Cloud instance can have a task cap of 15, 34, 45, or 68.